felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 description: "In this post, I discuss how I overcame learning anxiety by creating a system that motivated me to read reference material and allowed me to keep these learnings alive."
 ---

-It has been a while since I have taken the time to sit down and write an actual blog post.
-Sometimes, I feel guilty about this and wonder: what can I do to write more often?
-The reason why I would like to write more often is that, with each blog post, I feel like the fact I can share my learnings with the world means I levelled up as a human being.
+*It has been a while since I have taken the time to sit down and write an actual blog post (I consider my last important post to be [the hoarding project](/posts/2021/03/selling-my-video-game-collection-the-hoarding-project/), dating from over a year ago).
+I feel like sharing my learnings with the world means I levelled up as a human being, so why don't I write blog posts more often?*

+*I suppose the blog post you're about to read has been a long time in the making.
+It took 3 hours to write, but it was the result of many days, weeks, months, years of work.
 Today, I am sharing you one of my biggest milestones yet: how I overcame learning anxiety.
 I hope this post will have been worth the wait to you, because it certainly has been to me.
-Behind the curtains, I was hard at work on building a better version of myself.
+Behind the curtains, I was hard at work on building a better version of myself.*

-In this post, my mission is to share my light bulb moment with you, in the hopes that, if you are also dealing with learning anxiety, you will be inspired to take steps towards overcoming this wall.
+*In this post, my mission is to share my "light bulb" moment with you, in the hopes that, if you are also dealing with learning anxiety, you will be inspired to take steps towards overcoming this wall.*

+=L

 ---